CatchmentSci/Sontek-to-TRDI-ascii-conversion/README.md

 This software relies on MATLAB for Windows (tested on 2019b but should also work for Matlab 2012a onwards)

+Clone this repository to the desired location on your PC using cmd and Git:
+Navigate to the location where files will be saved e.g. cd C:\Users\Matt\
-Clone this repository using Git: ``` git clone https://github.com/CatchmentSci/Sontek-to-TRDI-ascii-conversion.git ```
+Clone teh repository to this folder: ``` git clone https://github.com/CatchmentSci/Sontek-to-TRDI-ascii-conversion.git ```

 Open Matlab
 Ensure the cloned repository is visible on the matlab path